 7. Prior obligations of support or maintenance actually paid pursuant to court order.

 There is one more statutory section that allows other expenses that can be deducted from a person’s total income to arrive at the net amount of child support.
 Those expenses, however, are less common than the one listed above and are better discussed on a face-to-face basis.
-Generally speaking, they involve expenses paid for the generation of income, such as certain business expenses and student loans.
+Generally speaking as a family lawyer Yorkville, they involve expenses paid for the generation of income, such as certain business expenses and student loans.

 These deductions are not always allowed to be taken, even if you are allowed to deduct them for income tax purposes.